bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 This integration allows downloading of Code Pipeline Container members from the mainframe to the PC.

-While creating the new Azure pipeline, we can add a new task "BMC AMI DevX Source Code Downloader" by clicking + sign on Agent Job.
+While creating the new Azure pipeline, we can add a new task "BMC AMI DevX Code Pipeline Source Code Downloader" by clicking + sign on Agent Job.

-This BMC AMI DevX Source Code Downloader task has following parameters:
+This BMC AMI DevX Code Pipeline Source Code Downloader task has following parameters:

 - **Host connection** : Select the host connection to be used to connect to the z/OS host.